 Syracuse is a medium-sized city located in the state of Utah.
 With a population of 33,331 people and six constituent neighborhoods, Syracuse is the 33rd largest community in Utah.
 Much of the housing stock in Syracuse was built relatively recently.
 The construction of new real estate can often be taken as an indication that the local Syracuse economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Syracuse, where the median household income is $114,864.00.

 Housing costs in Syracuse are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Utah.

 Also of interest is that Syracuse has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Syracuse in 2010 was $26,687, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
-This equates to an annual income of $106,748 for a family of four.
-However, Syracuse contains both very wealthy and poor people as well.
+The per capita income in Syracuse in 2018 was $36,056, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
+This equates to an annual income of $144,224 for a family of four.

+Syracuse is a somewhat ethnically-diverse city.
 The people who call Syracuse home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Syracuse residents report their race to be White, followed by Asian.
-Important ancestries of people in Syracuse include German, Irish, Scottish, and Danish.
+The greatest number of Syracuse residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Syracuse include English, Irish, German, Swedish, and Scottish.

 The most common language spoken in Syracuse is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Chinese.